 Acronyms and terms in the mobile marketing industry can be confusing and inconsistent.
 Not knowing the terminology mobile marketers use can put you in tough situations.
 You may feel like you’re not understanding a conversation or missing bits and pieces.
 FYI: “CPA” in mobile marketing doesn’t stand for Certified Public Accountant.
 Don’t worry though!
-We’ve got your back and we put together some of the terms you should really know.
+We’ve got your back, and here we present 15 mobile advertising terms you need to know.

 When someone encourages you to “A/B test” something, they’re usually referring to ads or landing pages.
 The idea behind A/B testing is to compare two variants to see which version performs better.
 A/B testing can provide good insight on what your target audience prefers, and it is most likely to click on.

 An ad network is a company that connects advertisers like you to a website or an app publisher that wants to host advertisements, like CNN for example.
 There are hundreds of ad networks available to advertisers, and each presents its own unique variations.
 It is highly recommended that you work with several networks at the same time if your budget and human resources allow it.
 Otherwise, partner with an agency who can get the best ad placement through various ad networks for your bank.

 An ad exchange is a digital marketplace that facilitates the buying and selling of mobile ad inventory through real-time bidding (RTB).

 This term is simply a fancy way of saying “your ad.”

 Click fraud is a type of internet crime.
 It happens when a computer program imitates an online user by clicking on the ads.
 This type of fraud mostly occurs in cost-per-click (CPC) campaigns.

 In mobile marketing, a conversion is when a mobile user clicks on your ad and becomes a paying customer.